BillGoldenWater/MidiPlayer/README.md

 After [downloading](https://github.com/BiliGoldenWater/MidiPlayer/releases), put it into the server plugins folder and restart/start the server.

-For more details, please go to the wiki page(unfinished).
+For more details, please go to the wiki page(only chinese)(unfinished).